Frotty/steamworks4j/build-instructions.md

 #### Prebuilt native libraries

-You *do not need* to build the native libraries yourself if you don't plan to *modify* the native code of *steamworks4j*.
+You *do not need* to build the native libraries yourself if you don't plan to *modify* native code of *steamworks4j*.
 There are prebuilt versions provided as resources of *steamworks4j* and *steamworks4j-server*.

 #### External dependencies

-[jnigen](https://github.com/libgdx/libgdx/wiki/jnigen) is used to generate parts of the native code, and [premake4/5](http://industriousone.com/premake) to compile native code into dynamic libraries.
+[gdx-jnigen](https://github.com/libgdx/gdx-jnigen) is used to generate native code, and [premake4/5](http://industriousone.com/premake) to compile native code into dynamic libraries.

 #### Build environments

 - Windows

   - A **Visual Studio 2017/2019/2022** command line environment must be available.
 It's sufficient to use the Community editions.
 For Visual Studio 2022, the default script to setup the build environment is *c:\Program Files\Microsoft Visual Studio\2022\Community\VC\Auxiliary\Build\vcvarsall.bat*
-  - **premake5.exe** (version 5.0.0-beta1) must be available in the path, e.g. in the ```steamworks4j/build-natives/``` folder.
+  - **premake5.exe** (version 5.0.0-beta2) must be available in %PATH% or in the ```steamworks4j/build-natives/``` folder.

 - Linux